Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Abstract

 \section{Abstract}

 We implement adaptive mesh refinement (AMR) simulations of global topological strings using the public numerical relativity code, GRChombo.
 We perform a quantitative investigation of the dynamics of single sinusoidally displaced string configurations, studying a wide range of string energy densities $\mu \propto \ln{\lambda}$, defined by the string width parameter $\lambda$ over two orders of magnitude.
-We investigate the resulting massless (Goldstone boson or axion) radiation and massive (Higgs) radiation signals, using quantitative diagnostic tools and geometries to determine the eigenmode decomposition of these radiation components.
-Given analytic radiation predictions, we compare the oscillating string trajectory with a backreaction model accounting for radiation energy losses, finding excellent agreement: we establish that backreaction decay is accurately characterised by the inverse square of the amplitude being proportional to the inverse tension $\mu$ for $3\lesssim \lambda \lesssim 100$.
+We investigate the resulting massless (Goldstone boson or axion) radiation signals, using quantitative diagnostic tools to determine the eigenmode decomposition.
+Given analytic radiation predictions, we compare the oscillating string trajectory with a backreaction model accounting for radiation energy losses, finding excellent agreement.
+We establish that backreaction decay is accurately characterised by the inverse square of the amplitude being proportional to the inverse tension $\mu$ for $3\lesssim \lambda \lesssim 100$.
 We conclude that analytic radiation modelling in the thin-string (Nambu-Goto) limit provides the appropriate cosmological limit for global strings.
-We also make a preliminary study of massive radiation modes, including the large $\lambda$ regime in which they become strongly suppressed relative to the preferred massless channel.
-We comment on the implications of this study for predictions of axions and gravitational waves produced by cosmic string networks.
+We contextualise these results with respect to axions and gravitational waves produced by cosmic string networks.